Sensor-based Proximity Detection in the Face of Active Adversaries: Discussion, Potential Mitigations and Future Work

 \textbf{Other Potential Countermeasures:} Typically, during the authentication/deauthentication process, the prover moves nearer to/farther away from the verifier.
 In this case, the radio signals changes gradually, i.e., if prover and verifier move towards APs, then new APs will be shown, or their signal strengths will continuously grow, while if they move further away from APs, their strengths will decrease or the APs will not be visible at all.
 If the verifier or prover device detects much more APs (or Bluetooth devices) nearby all of a sudden, it probably indicates a radio manipulation attack.
 The system can be made aware of such situations.

 We noticed that when the verifier is in an environment which has high frequency noise, an attacker tends to fail with audio streaming.
-This can be used to design an active defense mechanism such that whenever audio contextual information is requested, the verifier can emit a high frequency audio.
+This can be used to design an active defense mechanism such that whenever audio contextual information is requested, the verifier can emit a high frequency, potentially random audio sounds.
 This audio signal can be for a short duration, and does not need to be loud (not high amplitude).
 As a result, the chances of attacker succeeding in a relay attack could be reduced.

-\textbf{Limitations and Future Work:} There are certain limitations of our work.
-The dataset we used for analyzing the attacks in audio-radio-physical system is relatively small.
+When an authentication request has been initiated or finished, the user can be passively notified at both devices.
+Passive notification can be a flashing of LED light or beep on the prover device (key or phone).
+Hence, even if the verifier device is left unattended, user may notice at the end of the prover device that someone is trying to authenticate to the verifier, or has authenticated on user's behalf.
+Whether or not users would actually pay attention to such notifications should be subject to further scrutiny.
+It may help reduce the risk of context-manipulation relay attacks.

+\textbf{Limitations:} There are certain limitations of our work. \verTwo{Our attack experiments were done in lab settings under normal environmental conditions.
+It may require more effort or sophistication from the adversary in real-life settings, under an arduous environment, to make these attacks work.
+For example, using ice cubes to decrease temperature below freezing point may not work, or using a hair dryer in a very cold outdoor environment may make it difficult to increase the temperature to a desired value, accessing a sensor when the sensor placement is unknown or access to sensor is difficult, and so on.
+Nevertheless, our work demonstrates that the designers of contextual security systems should consider such attacks seriously while developing such solutions.} The dataset we used for analyzing the attacks in audio-radio-physical system is relatively small.
 It was collected from limited number of devices.
 It might not represent all possible scenarios and environments.
 However, it was sufficient to demonstrate the impact of attacks and defensive solutions.
 It gave insights for better understanding of the contextual co-presence detection system and possible defenses to improve security against different contextual attacks.
 Further work may be needed to collect and analyze a larger scale dataset to evaluate this system.
 The decisions-fusion from subsets of sensors seems to be the most appropriate solution for improving security against context manipulation attacks.
 However, we have analyzed it only with three subsets: acoustic (\audio), radio ({\bluetooth, \wifi}) and physical subsets ({\altitude, \gas, \humidity, \temperature}).
 In design of a real system in the future, we would like to test different subsets combinations to find the best candidate for fusion.